-Dairy food plays a key role in building healthy and strong bones as they are abundant in zinc, protein, calcium, vitamin D, vitamin A, and magnesium.
+Dairy plays a key role in building healthy and strong bones as they are abundant in zinc, protein, calcium, vitamin D, vitamin A, and magnesium.
 Some of the major types of dairy food include:

 Cow’s fresh milk has an ample amount of vitamins, mineral, and other nutrients which is why their daily consumption is significant.
-The lower or no intake of milk can result in weak bones and calcium deficiency.

-FYI, yogurt is a milk product that is created through the fermentation of milk.
+Yogurt is a milk product that is created through the fermentation of milk.
 Regular intake of yogurt can help strengthen your immune system and promote weight loss.

 The sensation you get when you walk into a bakery and smell the pleasant aroma of baked goods coming right out of the oven is simply priceless.

-In this category, you can find a mix of both sweet and savory baked items including choux pastry, puff pastry, phyllo pastry, samosa pastry, sable pastry, shortcrust pastry, etc.
+In this category, you can find a mix of both sweet and savory baked items including choux pastry, puff pastry, phyllo pastry, samosa pastry, sable pastry, short crust pastry, etc.

 3. Pies and Tarts

 Warm, pretty, tender, and luscious are some of the words that you can use to describe the most delicious pie or tart.
 With pies and tarts, you can never fall short of choices.
-Yes, they are that many!

-Not only kids love them but adults love them just as much – That’s the beauty of cookies.
 The pleasure you get from taking the first bite of freshly-baked cookies is pleasantly sweet always.

-Primarily made from eggs, milk, and cream, custards can be sweet as well as savory.
-Some of the most universally loved custards include fruit custard, pastry cream, lemon curd, and flan.
+Primarily made from eggs, milk, and cream, custards can be sweet, as well as savory.
+Some of the most universally loved custards include fruit custard, pastry cream, lemon curd and flan.

 The first thing that pops into our mind when we say seafood is fish.
 Readers would agree when we say that fish is an exquisite low-fat food that possesses an ample amount of essential nutrients like protein.
-Here we’ve assembled some of the most likable types of seafood:

 1. Prawns and Shrimp